-Privacy and data security have become significant issues in the U.S., E.U. and in many other jurisdictions where we may in the future conduct our operations.
-As we receive, collect, process, use and store personal and confidential data, we are subject to diverse laws and regulations relating to data privacy and security, including, in the U.S., HIPAA, and, in the E.U., and shortly in the EEA, Regulation 2016/679, known as the General Data Protection Regulation ("GDPR").
+Privacy and data security have become significant issues in the United States, E.U. and in many other jurisdictions where we may in the future conduct our operations.
+As we receive, collect, process, use and store personal and confidential data, we are subject to diverse laws and regulations relating to data privacy and security, including, in the United States, HIPAA and CCPA (defined below), and, in the E.U., and shortly in the EEA, Regulation 2016/679, known as the General Data Protection Regulation ("GDPR").
 Compliance with these privacy and data security requirements is rigorous and time-intensive and may increase our cost of doing business, and despite those efforts, there is a risk that we may be subject to fines and penalties, litigation and reputational harm, which could materially and adversely affect our business, financial condition and results of operations.